 FindlayWebTech is a consultancy-focused business that helps companies in developing web and mobile applications.
 Thomas Findlay, the company owner, as well as a Full-Stack Web & Mobile Developer, decided to employ React and Vue after jQuery proved unsatisfactory for some applications, especially larger ones.

-He praises Vue.js for being very declarative, component-based, offering two-way data binding, as well as for having an easy learning curve and superb documentation.
+He praises Vue.js for being very declarative and component-based, offering two-way data binding, as well as for having an easy learning curve as well as superb documentation.
 For FindlayWebTech, Vue quickly became the favorite framework that they usually choose for all new projects besides those with a specific stack determined by the client.

 As a result, BridgeU offers a clean, modern User Interface that makes them stand out from the crowd, especially in the educational software industry, where many competitors still use outdated technologies.